Are Triggers Needed for Document-Level Event Extraction?: Results and Discussion

-\paragraph{Result \#7 -- For pipeline architectures, robustness with respect to trigger quality can be achieved by adding additional event information (e.g. templates, instructions).} We see in Table~\ref{table:results} that e2e variants of systems generally exhibit more consistent performance when varying the fine-tuning examples' trigger annotation sources.
-This is especially apparent with the random trigger experiments: in particular \tanlsys is significantly more performant in an e2e setup than in a pipelined setup (40.2\% versus 10.9\%, 26.9\% versus 2.9\%, 34.0\% versus 17.5\% F1 for \muc, \wiki, and \cmnee, respectively).
-However, this difference is remedied by providing a natural language template as input for argument extraction, as in the case of \tanlsys + \uiucsys: the addition results in +21.3, +11.1, and +31.2 F1 \% points for \muc, \wiki, and \cmnee, respectively.
-We observe similar patterns with \degreesys, which in addition to a template, also provides event type information such as likely triggers and a characterization of typical events: the system does not exhibit any significant swings in overall performance when comparing e2e and pipelined setups or across trigger annotation sources.
-This suggests that additional relevant inputs such as natural language templates that relate argument types and descriptions of events benefit fine-tuning methods to the extent of possibly overcoming systematic flaws such as conditioning extraction on noise.
-Overall, we see the trend outlined in Figure~\ref{fig:e2e-vs-pipeline} where adding templates, then event specific instructions gradually allows system to perform more robustly when training on random triggers.
+\paragraph{Result \#7 -- Robustness with respect to degraded trigger quality can be achieved by giving the event extraction system access to additional event information (e.g. templates, instructions).} Evidence for this can be seen by examining the performance of \degreesys, which does not exhibit any significant swings in overall performance when comparing across trigger annotation sources.
+For \muc and \cmnee, \degreesys actually performs best (and outperforms all other systems) in the \textit{no triggers} setting (59.7\% and 78.9\% F1, respectively).
+We believe that this robustness arises from the background information it requires as part of its input, including a natural language statement of the template for the target event type, a definition of the event type, a short list of likely triggers, short definitions of expected event arguments.
+As additional evidence for this claim, one can observe the \textit{random triggers} results for \textsc{{TANL}}$_{pipeline}$ in Table~\ref{table:results}, which are significantly worse than its e2e variation (11.6\% versus 47.3\%, 5.9\% versus 34.3\%, 22.3\% versus 39.4\% F1 for \muc, \wiki, and \cmnee, respectively).
+This difference, however, is remedied by providing a natural language template as input for argument extraction, as in the case of \tanlsys + \uiucsys: the addition results in +20.6, +6.1, and +26.4 F1 \% points for \muc, \wiki, and \cmnee, respectively.
+These results suggest that additional relevant inputs such as natural language templates that relate argument types and descriptions of events benefit fine-tuning methods to the extent of possibly overcoming systematic flaws such as conditioning extraction on noise.
+Overall, we see the trend outlined in Figure~\ref{fig:random-vs-other}: \tanlsys exhibits very poor performance, adding event template information (\tanlsys + \uiucsys) improves system performance, and the inclusion of event-specific instructions (\degreesys) allows further robustness when training on random triggers.